Shopify Pros & Cons

 • Meet Google's new Core Web Vitals requirements for preferential treatment in SERPs

-Once your Shopify store is up and running, this ecommerce platform offers built-in marketing tools that make it easy to reach your target audience and build a customer base.
+Once your Shopify store is up and running, this ecommerce platform offers built-in marketing tools that make it easy to drive traffic and build a customer base.
 In addition to social media marketing—which you can manage from your Shopify account—this ecommerce platform facilitates fully customizable email marketing with up to 10,000 emails per month for free and $1 per 1,000 emails thereafter.

 Pro tip: Before you launch your store, be sure to familiarize yourself with the most effective Shopify marketing strategies.